-Students with a print impairment, or another condition that might affect their reading, often require their reading to be digitised so that their screen reading software can read the texts.
+Students with a print impairment often require their reading in an alternative format.
 If you have a student with a print impairment taking your module, you will need to ensure that we know which readings they need so that we can provide them with an accessible copy.
-In most cases this is 3 items per week although it will vary according to the individual student’s needs.
-Please check with the student if you are in any doubt.
+The number of readings required will vary according to the individual student’s needs so if you're not sure you'll need to check with the student.

 Some students use magnification software whilst others might use e-reading software.
 This could affect what types of resources you can recommend and there may be occasions when you need to think of an alternative.